 Tales of the Road

-The resource contains new and updated tips and is now interactive to help young road users navigate the workbook quickly and easily!
-It can be accessed and completed online, or can be downloaded, allowing progress to be saved and continued another day – perfect for children to come back to whether they are learning remotely during the summer holidays or in the classroom when school resumes in September.
+The resource contains tips and interactive games to help young road users navigate the workbook quickly and easily.
+It can be accessed and completed online, or can be downloaded, allowing progress to be saved and continued another day – perfect for children to come back to whether they are learning remotely during half-terms and summer holidays or in the classroom.

 • Interactive question and answer sections, with name personalisation